Are You Ready?

 But we cannot give what we do not have.
 To evangelize others is to invite them into friendship and relationship with Jesus Christ.
 Before we invite others, we the evangelizers must ourselves be truly evangelized.
 The evangelizers must first become disciples.
 We have to be in relationship with Jesus.
 We have to know him and know that we are loved by him.
 It is not enough to know about Jesus.
 We have to become his friend."

-The Office of New Evangelization exists in order to effectively promote this friendship, this personal conversion to Jesus Christ in the Archdiocese of Oklahoma City, at the personal, parish, communal, institutional and cultural level.
+The Office of Evangelization and Missionary Discipleship exists in order to effectively promote this friendship, this personal conversion to Jesus Christ in the Archdiocese of Oklahoma City, at the personal, parish, communal, institutional and cultural level.
+We earnestly want to develop the means of formation that will make the baptized competent witnesses to the Catholic faith in their own spheres of influence.
 It is the Church’s conviction that giving attention to the personal conversion of each of the baptized will transform our parishes and communities, and in turn that converted Catholics will transform the culture around us.

 In the National Directory for Catechesis, the United States Catholic Bishops tell us: